yrutschle/sslh/doc/config.md

 instead) configuration file and dynamically generates a socket file to use.

-This will also merge with any sslh.socket.d drop in configuration but will be overriden by a /etc/systemd/system/sslh.socket file.
+This will also merge with any sslh.socket.d drop in configuration but will be overridden by a /etc/systemd/system/sslh.socket file.

 To use the generator place it in /usr/lib/systemd/system-generators and then call systemctl daemon-reload after any changes to /etc/sslh.cfg to generate